 - What is/are our measurable goal(s)?

-When writing goals, you might want to consider how SMART and meaningful objectives can impact your aim statement (QI Toolbox: Objectives).
+When writing goals, you might want to consider how SMART objectives can impact your aim statement (QI Toolbox: Objectives).

 Example Aim Statement

 In response to the need to increase physical activity in child care settings, Blue Earth County Public Health formulated a strategy to address existing opportunities to form and support healthful physical activity habits in young children.
 By emphasizing activity in child care and preschool settings and offering young children a wide variety of physical activity choices, adults can lay the foundation for health in childhood.

 To this end, Blue Earth County Public Health devised this aim statement: